SmallSeaNO3/academic-kickstart/content/authors/clb/_index.md

 ---
 # Display name
-title: 蔡晓海
+title: 陈龙彪

 # Username (this should match the folder name)
 authors:
-- admin
+- clb

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: 开发人员
+role: 导师

 # Organizations/Affiliations
 organizations: